projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

     # docker build -rm --tag=mysite .
     # docker run -d mysite

 This approach is a great way to learn about Docker and building images.
-It is also good for troubleshooting and protyping.
+It is also good for troubleshooting and prototyping.
 It is how `docker.io` teaches you about Docker in their Getting Started web page.

 Recommendation: It would be good to expose port 80 and define the entry point in the `rhel-httpd` image and then merely add the files in the final Dockefile.
 That way the application only has to worry about the files needed for the new website.